lsparrish/ngaro/doc/RetroLanguage.rst

 ::

-  ./retro --with editor.retro --with extend.retro
+  ./retro --with extras/editor.retro --with extras/extend.retro

 Tip: